 Well Pump With No Pressure

-There are a few quick reasons you may find yourself with no water pressure in your Dodge County home.
-The electrical switch could be tripped causing no electricity to the well pump.
+There are a couple of quick reasons you may find yourself with no water pressure in your Dodge County house.
+The circuit breaker could be tripped causing no electricity to the well pump.
 There is also a possibility the pressure switch could be failed.
 Turn the circuit breaker on and off, back to on and see if your well pump kicks back on.
 View the contacts on the pressure switch.
 The contacts on the pressure switch should be clean and free of debris build up.
 Be careful there is 115 volts or 220 volts of electrical power supplying the pressure switch control.
 It is most safe to turn off all power when working on the well system even if you’re observing from a close distance.
 Always turn off the power to the pressure switch before removing the cover.

 If you are still experiencing no water, very poor water pressure, or water that is fluctuating up and down contact Austin Plumbing Company or give us a call at 262-367-3808.
-Smell Good Plumber help will be on the way to your Dodge County house.
+Smell Good Plumber help will be on the way to your Dodge County home.

 Submersible Well Pump